JRMurr/rust-back/README.md

 So instead on certain calls to get inputs/check for rollbacks the library will return with actions you should take like save frame or rollback to frame X and simulate N frames.

+To make this easier the p2p backend is stateful so you can have compile time checks for what you need to do.

 TODO:

 - Make it obvious when the user should remove frames from their buffer